 The aim of this course is to provide a survey of some mathematical ideas and methods found in political settings and to generally broaden your idea of just what mathematics is and how it can be applied.
 We will learn various methods of social choice (voting methods) and learn their strengths and weaknesses.
 We will learn the commonly applied fairness criteria which are used to evaluate social choice methods as well as discover how some methods can be manipulated through insincere (strategic) voting.
 You may be surprised to learn what Arrow's Theorem has to say about the limits of all methods of social choice.
 There are voting systems that are specifically designed to enforce inequality among voters!
 These are called weighted voting systems.
-They are a special type of a very common voting system in which all voters must vote either yes or no (or abstain) We will learn a way to measures a voter's power in a weighted voting system.
-We will learn to apply the methods of apportionment that have been used to determine the composition of the House of Representatives in the United States over its history, noting their strengths and weaknesses.
-We will explore the subjective idea of "fairness" and perhaps be surprised to find out just how far mathematics can and cannot go to make this notion objective.
-We will use more precise definitions of fairness to determine how to divide goods between competing parties.
+They are a special type of a very common voting system in which all voters must vote either yes or no (or abstain).
+We will learn a way to measures a voter's power in such a weighted voting system.
+In a later unit we will apply the methods of apportionment that have been used to determine the composition of the House of "fairness" and perhaps be surprised to find out just how far mathematics can go to make this notion objective.
 We will introduce an important area of mathematics called game theory and learn what mathematics can tell us about how to behave and predict behavior in situations which require both competition and cooperation.
 Along the way, we will study two very famous partial conflict games called "the prisoners' dilemma" and "chicken" and explore how they have been used in some important political situations.
-We will finish by learning in a bit more depth the ubiquitous "yes-no" voting systems from earlier in the year, and learn a remarkable theorem that extends simple weighted voting systems to cover all "yes-no" voting systems.
-MTH109 satisfies the quantitative general education requirement.
+Lastly we will discuss auctions and consider a type (the Vickrey auction) that has a rather interesting and desirable property.
+MTH109 satisfies a quantitative (O) general education requirement.
+There is no college prerequisite for this course.